The AZ House is based on the successful addiction recovery model and philosophy introduced by Jack Mullhal in Cleveland, Ohio, in 1991.

 Opportunity to re-establish themselves in the community and institute a new way of life

-Earned by being a good example in the house and deemed as a role model for new residents
+Earned by being an excellent example in the house and deemed as a role model for new residents

 Earned after they are able to pay 1st month’s rent